Weighted Combinatorial Laplacian and its Application to Coverage Repair in Sensor Networks: Weighted Laplacian

 \subsection{The Definition and the Basic Properties}

 \begin{definition}[Weights on Simplicial Complex] Let $X$ be a simplicial complex.
 A function $w_n: X_n\to \R_{>0}$ is called a \textbf{weight function}, and $w_n$ can always be linearly extended to the linear map $C_n(X) \to C_n(X)$, which we will denote by $\mathcal W_n$.
 The tuple $\Tilde X := (X, \;w)$ is called a \textbf{weighted simplicial complex}.
-The subscript $n$ of $w_n$ and $\mathcal W_n$ is often abbreviated when there is no confusion. \end{definition} Note that, when written out as a matrix, $\mathcal W_n$ is the diagonal matrix with the values of $w_n$ on its diagonal. \todo{SB: I moved the definitions of intersection and union to a later part, right before where it's used.}
+The subscript $n$ of $w_n$ and $\mathcal W_n$ is often abbreviated when there is no confusion. \end{definition} Note that, when written out as a matrix, $\mathcal W_n$ is the diagonal matrix with the values of $w_n$ on its diagonal.

-\todo{Shunsaku: Use $\mathcal W$ for the weight maps, and $W$ for its matrix representation in the simplicial basis.
-Also consider changing the boundary maps to $\mathcal{B}$ from $\partial$. \changedSY{Changed the boundary maps from $\partial$ to $\mathcal{B}$.
-Changed the weight maps from $W$ to $\mathcal{W}$. }}

 \begin{definition}[Weighted Chain Complex and Weighted Laplacian] Let $\Tilde X = (X, w)$ be a weighted simplicial complex.
 Define the sequence of vector spaces $\Tilde C(\Tilde X) := C(X)$.
 We define our \textbf{weighted chain complex} structure of $\Tilde C(\Tilde X)$ by providing the \textbf{weighted boundary maps} $\Tilde {\mathcal B}_n$ given by